dialob/dialob-parent/frontend/dialob-composer-material/README.md

 pnpm run preview
 ```

 Starts preview server for built application from `/dist` (No hot-reload!).
-Run `pnpm run build` first to build the package
+Run `pnpm build` first to build the package

 ---